Jiahui17/promise/README.md

 - [ABC](https://github.com/berkeley-abc/abc) is copyrighted by the University of California, Berkeley.
 - [Verilator](https://github.com/verilator/verilator) is licensed under the LGPL-3.0 license.
 - [rIC3](https://github.com/gipsyh/rIC3) is licensed under the GPL-3.0 license.

+## Final Remark

+Please note that Promise is an unstable software and may undergo arbitrary changes at any time.